 |December 25th||Christmas Day / Navidad|

-Spain is a large country with 50 different Provinces grouped into 19 Autonomous Communities – each with its own Capital.
-So for example Andalucia is a Autonomous Community with 8 provinces, and Seville is the Capital of Andalucia.
-After many years of living here, it´s still quite confusing.
-The Costa del Sol areas of San Pedro, Marbella, Estepona, Fuengirola, Malaga are in Andalucia and all have their own fiestas/holidays, so it is always worth checking out the specific area in Spain you are visiting.
+Spain is a large country with 50 different Provinces grouped into 19 Autonomous Communities, each with its own Capital.
+So for example, Andalucia is an Autonomous Community with 8 provinces, and Seville is the Capital of Andalucia.
+After many years of living here, it´s still quite confusing but you can read all about it here in Wikipedia.

-The ferias are great local events with lots of amusements for adults and children so if you happen to be in town when one is on, it’s well worth a visit.
-They usually run for a few days and start around lunch time running on into the early hours of the morning
+The Ferias are great local events that generally run for a week with lots of entertainment for kids and adults.
+If you happen to be in town when one is on, it’s well worth a visit.